dr-jam/GameplayProgramming/ProjectDocumentTemplate.md

 You should replay any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

+## Producer

+**Describe the steps you took in your role as producer.
+Typical items include group scheduling mechanism, links to meeting notes, descriptions of team logistics problems with their resolution, project organization tools (e.g., timelines, depedency/task tracking, Gantt charts, etc.), and repository management methodology.**

 ## User Interface

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**